amirfakhrullah/sched/README.md

 ## Goals For This Project

 - Use the `create-t3-app` boilerplate
-- Using new `Next.js` middleware to handle auth redirects (protect routes)
+- Using new `Next.js` middleware to handle auth redirects / routes protection
-- setting up multiple OAuth providers with `NextAuth`
+- Setting up multiple OAuth providers with `NextAuth`
-- use `Railway` to host `postgresql` hosting
+- Use `Railway` for `postgresql` hosting
 - Render markdown content using `react-markdown` and `@tailwindcss/typography`

 ## Project Features